covertspartan/PyAvida/README.md

 PyAvida, at this stage, is more of an educational platform, intended to give students a sandbox to try out new ideas for digital evolution experiments.
 As time goes on, I hope to develop it into a more sophisticated research tool.

 The Basic-Architecture provides everything a user needs to do a simple experiments.
 Users may easily extend or add additional components to do more complex experiments.
 For example, you could extend BasicPopulation to support multiple sub-populations connected by migration.
 An example experiment resides in the Lenski_et_al_2003_control.py file.
+Make sure to add the PyAvida project root to your PYTHONPATH environment variable.

 The Basic-Architecture is focused primarily on running efficiently, while still being extensible.
 No code changes that slow down the Basic-Architecture will be accepted.